Commercial Law (COGL)

-This course covers intellectual property issues arising as start-up companies grow and commercialize products.
-The course addresses the roles played by intellectual property in a company’s mid-life phase (where intellectual property is often an important factor in developing and selling products and managing a business) and in the mature company phase (where firms must deal with problems such as preventing abuses of dominant intellectual property positions and M&A).
-Topics to be covered include acquisition of intellectual property, licensing and assignment transactions, valuation of intellectual property, antitrust, security interests and bankruptcy and exit issues arising in M&A transactions and IPO’s.
-Although most of the course is general and not industry specific, two classes will focus on some of the issues faced specifically by computer and consumer products businesses. <p> Students will gain practical exposure to the transactions and documents themselves through four exercises in which students will act in real world roles to review, markup and/or draft actual agreements. <br> Prerequisites: There are no prerequisites for the course. <br> There will be a one-hour end-of-the year examination.
-The student’s grade for the course will based primarily on the exercises and final exam, but will also take into account overall class participation.
+This course covers intellectual property issues arising as companies grow and commercialize products.
+The course addresses important intellectual property issues in a company’s growth cycle from start-up to mature entity.
+Licensing is covered in some depth as the foundation for other intellectual property transactions.
+Additional topics to be covered include the creation and acquisition of intellectual property, various other IP transactions and the role played by intellectual property in bankruptcy.
+Although most of the course is general and not industry specific, two classes will focus on some of the issues faced specifically by computer and consumer products businesses.
+Students will gain practical exposure to the transactions and documents themselves through several exercises in which students will act in real world roles to review, markup and/or draft actual agreements. <p> Prerequisites: There are no prerequisites for the course. <p> There will be a one-hour end-of-the year examination.
+The student's grade for the course will based primarily on the exercises and final exam, but will also take into account overall class participation.

 Attributes: IPIE, JD, LAWT, LLM.